apgsga-stc/PredictiveAnalyticsPython/HOML2_e2e.md

 ordinal_encoder.categories_
 ```

 One issue with this representation is that ML algorithms will assume that two nearby values are more similar than two distant values.
 This may be fine in some cases (e.g., for ordered categories such as “bad”, “average”, “good”, “excellent”), but it is obviously not the case for the ocean_proximity column (for example, categories 0 and 4 are clearly more similar than categories 0 and 1).
 To fix this issue, a common solution is to create one binary attribute per category: one attribute equal to 1 when the category is “<1H OCEAN” (and 0 otherwise), another attribute equal to 1 when the category is “INLAND” (and 0 otherwise), and so on.
 This is called one-hot encoding, because only one attribute will be equal to 1 (hot), while the others will be 0 (cold).
 The new attributes are sometimes called dummy attributes.
-Scikit-Learn provides a OneHotEncoder class to convert categorical values into one-hot vectors20:
+Scikit-Learn provides a OneHotEncoder class to convert categorical values into one-hot vectors:

 ```python
 from sklearn.preprocessing import OneHotEncoder